APPLIANCE REPAIR : SCHEDULING + PARTS FOLLOW-UP SYSTEM

 That hidden cost is why appliance-repair teams can feel constantly busy and still under-protected.
 The effort is real.
 The system is what is leaking.

-Appliance Repair Intake Infrastructure
+Appliance Repair Intake System

 The right front door does three things: captures jobs fast, qualifies them cleanly, and recovers them before they disappear between stages.